Fibonacci Sequence & Phi (Φ)

 The Fibonacci Sequence of Numbers Explained

-As it was mentioned, Fibonacci discovered a unique numerical sequence according to which each number equals the sum of the previous two numbers, as follows:
+Fibonacci discovered a unique numerical sequence in which each number is the sum of the two preceding numbers.
+The sequence is defined recursively, as follows:

 • 1+1=2